zepfietje/laravel-seeable/README.md

        // ...
    };
    ```
-4. Add the `Seeable` concern to your user model.
+4. Add the `Seeable` concern to your user model:
    ```php
    namespace App\Models;